tjz21/Castep_Tools/README.md

 |     SI_ready.py     | Extracts necessary data for supporting information |   ✗   |

 ### Usage

 Simply navigate to the folder with the castep output file and run the desired program.
+See our [Tutorials](TUTORIAL.md) page for more examples.

 <div style="text-align:center;">
   <img src="https://github.com/LinusP217/Castep_Tools/blob/main/castep_tool_demo.gif" width="700" height="369">